raspberrypi/documentation/installation/noobs.md

 ##### Windows

-For Windows users we recommend formatting your SD card using the SD Association's Formatting Tool, which can be downloaded from [sdcard.org](https://www.sdcard.org/downloads/formatter_4/).
-Instructions for using the tool are available at the same site.
+If you are a Windows user, we recommend formatting your SD card using the SD Association's Formatting Tool, which can be downloaded from [sdcard.org](https://www.sdcard.org/downloads/formatter_4/).
+Instructions for using the tool are available on the same site.

 ##### Mac OS